The Poison of Bitterness and Profanity

 How Profanity Leads Back to Bitterness (அவபக்தி எவ்வாறு மீண்டும் கசப்புக்கு இட்டுச் செல்கிறது)

-Once a person becomes profane -- careless about holy things -- God's blessings begin to fade, and that produces more bitterness.
+Once a person becomes profane—careless about holy things—God's blessings begin to fade, creating a vicious cycle that produces even more bitterness.

 "Repent therefore of this your wickedness, and pray God if perhaps the thought of your heart may be forgiven you." — Acts 8:22 (NKJV)